sjspielman/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

 ## Output files

-for each of the steps, we have two types of `output`:

-- the `notebook` saved in the `notebook` directory, with a folder for each sample.

-- the created objects saved in `results` directory, with a folder for each sample.
+For each of the steps, the rendered notebook and results are saved in the `results` directory, with a folder for each sample.

 # Analysis